sitechtimes/vue-ts-practice/README.md

 Open the development server (typically on `localhost:3000`), and use the navigation buttons to navigate between exercises.

+### Extra Information

+Press `Ctrl` + `Shift` + `P` and run `>Developer: Reload Window` to clear any unintentional errors.

+This project is set up with Nuxt, which allows us to, among other things, use imports without writing `import ... from "..."` for each import.
+If you encounter any errors regarding standard Vue imports (`onMounted`, `ref`, `watch`, etc), try rerunning the development server and reloading your window.

+Another thing to note about Nuxt: if you make any crazy changes, the development server will brick and you will encounter a big bad gween ewwow page with big bad scawy ewwows.
+To fix this, rerun the development server.

 ### FINAL: Submit a Pull Request

 Once you are done with all of the exercises, you will submit a Pull Request (PR).
 This is the equivalent of submitting an assignment on Google Classroom.